-- 1 Further reinforce skills already learned at school. - 2 Help foster communication. - 3 Motivate the child, with or without parent involvement, to extend learning that has occurred at school. - 4 Develop and strengthen the student's individual interest. - 5 Help develop independence in study skills as well as a sense of individual responsibility. - 6 Help the child prepare for future lessons.
+- 1. Further reinforce skills already learned at school. - 2.
+Help foster communication. - 3.
+Motivate the student, with or without parent involvement, to extend learning that has occurred at school. - 4.
+Develop and strengthen the student's individual interest. - Help develop independence in study skills as well as a sense of individual responsibility. - 6.
+Help the student prepare for future lessons.